mandereh/alx-higher_level_programming/0x08-python-more_classes/README.md

 0-rectangle.py -> Write an empty class Rectangle that defines a rectangle:
-1-rectangle.py ->  class Rectangle that defines a rectangle by: (based on 0-rectangle.py)
+1-rectangle.py ->  class Rectangle that defines a rectangle by: (based on 0-rectangle.py) 2-rectangle.py -> Write a class Rectangle that defines a rectangle by: (based on 1-rectangle.py)